 Were you able to interact with your classmates in the course?

 Yes, I was.
-They had a good message board where you could communicate with colleagues, and there was an introduction board that even though everybody was not required to use, was very useful to see everybody’s background.
-On the online professional development courses, most of the people are from all over the world, so it was interesting to see each person’s teaching situation and how it affected them.
+They had a good message board where you could communicate with colleagues, and there was an introduction board that, even though everybody was not required to use, was very useful to see everybody’s background.
+In the online professional development courses, most of the people are from all over the world, so it was interesting to see each person’s teaching situation and how it affected them.

 What other professional development courses did you take?
 Why did you decide to take them?